 You’ll need a minimum of 43 correct answers to pass.

 The best kind of preparation for this part of the theory test is studying the Highway Code.
 Not only will it include all you need to know about road signs, markings and the rules of the road to be a safe driver, it’s the source material for the questions used in the test.
-You can download a free app on Google Play (or on the Apple Store) so you can study any time, any place just by swapping out some Instagram time for revision time.

 What can I expect from the hazard perception test?